Why are so many vaccinated people getting COVID right now? - NewsBreak

 And the vaccines are still doing their job on that front, particularly for people who’ve gotten boosters.

 Two doses of the Pfizer-BioNTech or Moderna vaccines or one dose of the Johnson & Johnson vaccine still offer strong protection against serious illness from omicron.
-While those initial doses aren’t very good at blocking omicron infection, boosters — particularly with the Pfizer and Moderna vaccines — rev up levels of the antibodies to help fend off infection.Omicron could be ‘beginning of the end’ former Trump health official says
+While those initial doses aren’t very good at blocking omicron infection, boosters — particularly with the Pfizer and Moderna vaccines — rev up levels of the antibodies to help fend off infection.NY attorney general subpoenas Trump, Ivanka, Donald Jr.: reports

 Omicron appears to replicate much more efficiently than previous variants.
 And if infected people have high virus loads, there’s a greater likelihood they’ll pass it on to others, especially the unvaccinated.
 Vaccinated people who get the virus are more likely to have mild symptoms, if any, since the shots trigger multiple defenses in your immune system, making it much more difficult for omicron to slip past them all.